 Projects located in the Wissahickon Creek Watershed are subject to the Philadelphia Code §14-510 / WWO, Wissahickon Watershed Overlay District.
 The applicability of these requirements depends on the location of the project within the watershed and the amount of impervious cover proposed in comparison to the existing impervious condition.
-A map of the Wissahickon Watershed Overlay (WWO) District can be found within the Code and can also be viewed using the City of Philadelphia online zoning map.
+A map of the Wissahickon Watershed Overlay (WWO) District can be found within the Code and can also be viewed using the City's Atlas map tool.

 For projects located within the WWO District, the Philadelphia City Planning Commission (PCPC) will determine if additional stormwater management requirements are applicable; however, PWD Stormwater Plan Review will be responsible for review of the Post-Construction Stormwater Management Plan (PCSMP).
 The applicant is referred to Section 2.6 for more information on the WWO as it relates to project-specific requirements.

 Earth disturbance is the primary factor that determines whether a project is subject to the Stormwater Regulations.
 It is also a primary factor in determining the applicability of PCSM Requirements (Section 1.2.1) and the E&S requirement (Section 1.2.2).
-As such, applicants must properly and accurately assess the limits of earth disturbance associated with development projects to determine applicable requirements and the level of review required.
+As such, applicants must properly and accurately assess the limits of earth disturbance associated with development projects to determine applicable requirements and the Review Path required.

-While earth disturbance of 15,000 square feet or more triggers the PCSM Requirements in most areas of the City, earth disturbance of 5,000 square feet or more triggers the PCSM Requirements in the Darby and Cobbs Creek Watershed.
-Projects located in the Wissahickon Creek Watershed may also be required to comply with PCSM Requirements at even lower earth disturbance totals.
+While earth disturbance of 15,000 square feet or more triggers the PCSM Requirements for New Development or Redevelopment projects in most areas of the City, earth disturbance of 5,000 square feet or more triggers the PCSM Requirements for these project types in the Darby and Cobbs Creek Watershed.
+Some projects located in the Wissahickon Creek Watershed may also be required to comply with PCSM Requirements at even lower earth disturbance totals.
 The applicant is referred to Section 1.1.2 above for specific requirements regarding projects located within the Wissahickon Creek Watershed or the Darby and Cobbs Creeks Watershed.

 Earth disturbance is defined in the Stormwater Regulations as any construction or other activity that disturbs the surface of land.
 Examples of activities that consist of, or can commonly involve, earth disturbance include, but are not limited to, the following: